 - Guide 1: How to Remove Your Computer Was Disabled from Windows.

-- Guide 2: Get rid of Your Computer Was Disabled from Mac OS X.
+- Guide 2: Get rid of Your Computer Was Disabled on Mac OS X.

-- Guide 3: Remove Your Computer Was Disabled from Google Chrome.
+- Guide 3: Remove Your Computer Was Disabled in Google Chrome.

 - Guide 4: Erase Your Computer Was Disabled from Mozilla Firefox.

 - Guide 5: Uninstall Your Computer Was Disabled from Microsoft Edge.